-As a luxury custom home builder, Corinthian Fine Homes is about as far from following cookie-cutter architectural molds as you can get.
-While any given home we’ve built is rooted in a distinct style (Mediterranean, English Manor, etc.), from there we build according to custom needs and desires.
+With our focus on luxury custom homes, Corinthian Fine Homes builds are about as far from cookie-cutter architectural molds as you can get.
+While any given home we’ve built is rooted in a distinct style (Mediterranean, English Manor, etc.), going from there we build according to custom needs and desires.

 Our English cottage house plans fit well within the style, but we’re not afraid of adding and subtracting features to build something unique, comfortable, and feature-packed for our homeowners.
 Here are some of the features that can help make a large or small English country cottage really stand out.

 Some are traditional features, and others are tasteful interpretations.
 We hope that all eight will be helpful sources of inspiration.

 We love combining stucco and stone to bring an English cottage house plan to life.
 Cultured stone hints at the home’s craftsmanship while providing more design flexibility than real stone.
 Matching it with textured stucco helps create a gorgeous exterior tapestry with just enough color and variation to catch the eye without going over the top.

 If you aren’t familiar with flared eaves, they are the slight upward curve you see on some homes where the roof descends toward the gutter.
 English cottages are a great place to build these because the almost whimsical slope fits nicely with the whimsical aesthetic of the overall cottage aesthetic.

 “There are plenty of inspiring ways to customize a basic English country cottage design.”